owncloud/docs-ocis/docs/new-version-branch.md

 18. Go to the settings of this repository and change the protection of the branch list so that the `5.x` branch gets protected.
 19. Unprotect the `5.x-2` branch and rename it to `x_archived_5.x-2`.
 Note that this step can be postponed if needed.
-Note that after renaming, local building cant be done anymore.
+Note that after renaming, local building can't be done anymore.

 **Step 4: Changes in the Docs Repo**